In the guide

 Trade assurance schemes and earned recognition

-In Great Britain, local authorities, usually the trading standards service, are responsible for the verification of compliance with feed law (known as 'official controls') in feed businesses.
+In Great Britain, local authorities, usually the Trading Standards service, are responsible for the verification of compliance with feed law (known as 'official controls') in feed businesses.

 Trade assurance schemes exist, alongside official controls, within the feed industry with the aim of providing participant businesses with a level of assurance that meets legal and common industry requirements.

-'Earned recognition' is described as a reduction in the frequency at which official controls are delivered and takes account of compliance history, risk and/or individual steps a business takes to ensure compliance.
+'Earned recognition' is described as a reduction in the frequency at which official controls are delivered and takes account of compliance history, risk and/or individual steps that a business takes to ensure compliance.
 As such, feed businesses that demonstrably maintain high standards of feed safety by taking appropriate steps to comply with the law may have these standards recognised by local authorities when determining the frequency of their official controls (that is, the number of inspections) and therefore earn recognition.

 One way of achieving earned recognition is to be a member of an approved trade assurance scheme; more details can be found on the Food Standards Agency website.

-Earned recognition is also available to feed business operators that are not members of an approved assurance scheme but are found to be compliant with feed law and have a good history of complying with feed law requirements.
+Earned recognition is also available to feed business operators that are not members of an approved assurance scheme, but are found to be compliant with feed law and have a good history of complying with feed law requirements.

 Back to top